BOOK PROJECTS 2018-2020

-The last two chapters deal with modernity, marked by the destruction of the sacralized vision of the Portuguese destiny.
-This degradation of the consciousness of sacred mission that legitimized the very existence of the nation in earlier centuries is translated by visions of illness and degeneration of the national space, mainly in the literature created in the second half of the 19th century.
+The last two chapters deal with modernity, marked by the destruction of the sacralised vision of the Portuguese destiny.
+This degradation of the consciousness of sacred mission that legitimised the very existence of the nation in earlier centuries is translated by visions of illness and degeneration of the national space, mainly in the literature created in the second half of the 19th century.
 What emerges during this century is the painful consciousness of contradiction between the supposed hegemonic and messianic mission in the world and the actual insignificance and poverty of the continental territory.
-Nonetheless, the generation of saudosistas brings back the idealized images of Portuguese homeland.
+Nonetheless, the generation of saudosistas brings back the idealised images of Portuguese homeland.
 Across this period, the negotiation of status between Portugal and Europe requires a new spatial category, that of periphery.
 Finally, the survey of the Portuguese spatial imagination culminates in Saramago's understanding of nomadism that obliterates both the hyperbolic notion of empire and the painful consciousness of periphery.

 Review of this book